codio/site/source/docs/project/projects/commandline.html.md

 All Codio projects come with their own dedicated servers.
 You can control this from the Linux command line as with any developer environment.

 ## The Terminal
 You manage your server by opening a Terminal window from the Terminal option in the Tools menu.

+For more information see [Terminal Window](/docs/ide/boxes/terminal)

 ## Learning about the Linux command line
 Codio has a course explaining how to use the Linux command line.